 - And more!

-Expectations for being a part of the CALS Mentor Collective mentorship?
+Expectations for being a part of CALS Connections mentorship?

 - Meet a few times a month, either through video chat or an in-person meetup (recommended)